Trainers would like to tell their Students

 Do your homework.
 All dog training takes a commitment from the handler.
 It is very important to practice what you learn.
 No amount of class time can make up for the work needed at home in order to produce reliable results with proper handling techniques.
 If your trainer feels like you aren’t taking the lessons seriously, they can become very frustrated.

 Contribute towards a positive atmosphere in your class.
 Do you just want to work your own training program using the club’s equipment?
-Have you considered how your behavior in class might affect everyone else?
+Have you considered how your behavior in class can affect everyone else?
 Deliberately ignoring instructions sets a bad tone for the entire class and can potentially undermine the trainer’s efforts to lead other students.
 Make sure your instructor and classmates understand your goals so they can better support you in that endeavor without deflating the whole class.
 Additionally, more experienced handlers can be a very positive source of encouragement for new handlers.
-It goes without saying that other common courtesies such as welcoming new people and being supportive to other classmates will be appreciated by everyone.

 Be kind to your dog, your partner, your friend.
-Your dog’s only desire is to have fun with you (besides eating and sleeping).
+Your dog’s only desire is to have fun with you.
 You can contribute to their happiness and positive attitude by rewarding them frequently.
-Communicate your pride in them the way they understand best, with their favorite toys or treats.
+Communicate to them in the way they understand best, with their favorite toys or treats.
 Love your dog!
-It shouldn’t need to be said, but oftentimes we get so caught up in our own goals that we forget the needs of the other half of our team.
+It shouldn’t need to be said, but oftentimes we get so caught up in our own goals that we forget the needs of our team as a whole.

 Students would like to tell their Trainers